wedgies/jquery-emoji-picker/README.md

 ## License ##

-The jQuery Emoji Picker is licensed under [INSERT HERE].
+The jQuery Emoji Picker is licensed under ISC.

 ## About ##